dpsciarrino/backtester/README.md

 Use the ```init()``` method to specify a name using ```self._name = "..."```.

-Also, add any indicators you need to define your strategy using the ```add_indicator(Indicator)``` method provided by the extended Strategy class, where Indicator is an instance of the Strategy you defined above.
+Also, add any indicators you need to define your strategy using the ```add_indicator(i)``` method provided by the extended Strategy class, where `i` is an instance of the Indicator you defined above.

 ### The apply() Function

-The apply function is used by the Backtest to implement your strategy on each row of data.
+The apply function is used by the Backtest to implement your strategy on each row of data in an iterated fashion.
 It should have the following structure:

 ```
 def apply(self, current_data:pd.Dataframe, lookback_data:pd.DataFrame):